Defining the email content

 An additional tab lets you enter content that will automatically be integrated and formatted according to the content management rules.

-For further information about content management in Adobe Campaign, refer to the Configuration guide .
+For further information about content management in Adobe Campaign, refer to this section .

 HTML format email deliveries can contain images.
 From the delivery wizard, you can import an HTML page containing images or insert images directly using the HTML editor via the Image icon.